stomp-js/stomp-js.github.io/_posts/2018-09-10-using-stomp-with-sockjs.md

 layout: single
 title: 'Using STOMP with SockJS'
 date: 2018-09-10 12:06:34 +0530
-categories: guide stompjs rx-stomp ng2-stompjs
+categories: guide stompjs rx-stomp
 toc: true
 redirect_from:
   - /guide/stompjs/rx-stomp/ng2-stompjs/2018/09/09/using-stomp-with-sockjs.html
   - /guide/stompjs/rx-stomp/ng2-stompjs/2018/09/10/using-stomp-with-sockjs.html
   - /guide/stompjs/rx-stomp/ng2-stompjs/2018/09/11/using-stomp-with-sockjs.html
+  - /guide/stompjs/rx-stomp/ng2-stompjs/using-stomp-with-sockjs.html
 ---

+**There are a large number of obsolete (and copied from one another) examples for these libraries that use SockJS.
+In reality, there is very little chance that you need SockJS.
+Unless you know, for sure, you do not need SockJS.**

 This guide covers how to use [SockJS client] instead of WebSockets as underlying transport.